We are proud to announce... The Terlingua Star Park!

 Each event deploys $10,000+ in optical equipment, along with the supporting infrastructure that makes it reliable and safe: vehicles, trailers, power, storage, insurance, office, tax, and all the other little things.

 Frankly, while Astro Mucho is a premium experience, we are significantly more affordable than comparable private astronomy tours in destinations like Joshua Tree, Zion, Jackson Hole, Sedona, and Boulder.
+And, we match McDonald Observatory's price on public tours!

 🌧️ If we have to cancel due to weather and can't reschedule, you'll receive a full refund.